Lending on Trust Deed Investments

-Our goal is to provide a Short-Term Hard Money Loans for Real Estate Borrowers who are purchasing a Commercial Property, Multi Family, Foreclosures, Bank Owned or Short Sale property.
+Our goal is to provide Short-Term Hard Money Loans for Real Estate Borrowers purchasing Commercial properties, Multi-Family, Foreclosures, Bank Owned or Short Sale properties.

-We target borrowers of a diversity of Real Estate that is highly marketable, has a strong loan-to-value ratio, and competent in fulfilling the obligation of the note.
+We target borrowers of a highly marketable range of Real Estate, has a solid loan-to-value ratio, and are competent in fulfilling the obligation of the note.

-The borrower brings tremendous value to the marketplace by creating jobs, beautify neighborhoods, increase tax revenue, and turn neglected, vacant blight into valuable properties.
-For this the borrower deserves a reasonable profit and should be seen as an important partner and solution in real estate development.
+The borrower brings tremendous value to the marketplace by creating jobs, beautifying neighborhoods, increasing tax revenue, and turning neglected, vacant blight into valuable properties.
+For this, the borrower deserves a reasonable profit and should be seen as an important partner and solution in real estate development.

-We have Trust Deed Investments all the time, if you would like to be notified of future Trust Deed Investments please enter your contact information below.
+We always have Trust Deed Investments; if you want to be notified of future Trust Deed Investments, please enter your contact information below.
 Thank Dennis.

 There are three parties mentioned in a deed of trust document:

-2. the trustee, and (The trustor usually the title company, a neutral party.)
+- the trustee, and (The trustor, usually the title company, a neutral party.)

 The trustee is given certain powers in a Trust Deed.
 Should the borrower default, the trustee can follow a simplified foreclosure process called a trustee’s sale.
 The Trustee An individual or organization is authorized by the borrower to hold a trustee sale.
 This procedure is shorter and less expensive than a judicial foreclosure.
 When the trustee’s sale is conducted, the property can be purchased by what is known as a “third-party bidder,” or it can “revert” to the lender.
-In other words, at the conclusion of the trustee sale, the ownership of the property is transferred to either the beneficiary or to the winning bidder.
+In other words, after the trustee sale, property ownership is transferred to either the beneficiary or the winning bidder.

-A high yield Deed of Trust investment is perfect for private individuals, non-profits, cooperates, pension plans, retirement funds, 401Ks, IRAs, and SEP accounts.
+A high yield Deed of Trust investment is perfect for private individuals, non-profits, cooperate, pension plans, retirement funds, 401Ks, IRAs, and SEP accounts.

-Today, professional real estate investors are securing properties at foreclosure bargained prices, and then resells the property for profit.
-In most cases, returns are favorable, offering positive yield with relatively low risks.
-When, comparing other options, with similar risk profiles, the threat of losing money in Deed of Trust Investing is marginal.
+Today, professional real estate investors secure properties at foreclosure bargained prices and resell the property for profit.
+In most cases, returns are favorable, offering a positive yield with relatively low risks.
+When comparing other options with similar risk profiles, the threat of losing money in Deed of Trust Investing is marginal.

 In the event of a borrower default and there is a foreclosure, Deeds of Trust investing is protected by real estate.
-The investor would assume the title to the property of the residential property and the investor sells the property to recoup investment.
-The investor becomes the lien holder, and the investment is secured by the property itself.
+The investor would assume the title to the property of the residential property, and the investor would sell the property to recoup the investment.
+The investor becomes the lien holder, and the property secures the investment.